 - Red Pepper Flakes.
 An optional addition.
 We love that it adds a little kick!

-- Brush half of the marinade over the tops of the salmon fillets.
+- Brush Half the Glaze over the Salmon.
 Let sit at room temperature for 15 minutes or refrigerate for up to 12 hours.

 - To Store.
-Refrigerate salmon in an airtight storage container for up to 2 days.
+Refrigerate baked miso salmon in an airtight storage container for up to 2 days.

 - To Reheat.
-Gently rewarm leftovers in a baking dish in the oven at 350 degrees F or in the microwave.
+Gently rewarm leftovers in a baking dish (or baking sheet) in the oven at 350 degrees F or in the microwave.